 These are much stronger passwords, but how are you or your employees supposed to remember a single password like this, let alone 10 or more?

 You can either write them down on a piece of paper, which can make you a walking target, or you can implement a password management tool that does the heavy lifting for you.
-These tools offer you such features and utilities as:
+Solutions like 1password and LastPass offer built in features and utilities such as:

 - Browser integrations for autofill and form fill